Naval Reserve Officers Training Corps (NROTC): Navy and Marine Corps Options

 Inside the Naval Reserve Officers Training Corps, you choose a track:

-- Navy option for future Navy officers
+- The Navy option for future Navy officers

 How NROTC Fits into College Life

-NROTC is designed to fit around a regular full-time college schedule.
+NROTC is set up to work alongside a regular full-time college schedule.
+Most midshipmen can expect:

 - One Naval Science class each term